ddpigeon/keypoint-annotation-tool/README.md

 # keypoint annotation tool
-First Run framestool.py, select the video file to extract frames from and target_folder where we need to store the frames
+First run framestool.py, select the video file to extract frames from and target_folder where we need to store the frames

 Then run keypoint_annotation.py, change the directory in which frames are stored.